apache/pekko/akka-docs/src/main/paradox/routing.md

 Most messages sent to router actors will be forwarded according to the routers' routing logic.
 However there are a few types of messages that have special behavior.

-Note that these special messages, except for the @apidoc[akka.routing.Broadcast] message, are only handled by self contained router actors and not by the @apidoc[akka.routing.Router] component described in @ref:[A Simple Router](#simple-router).
+Note that these special messages, except for the @apidoc[routing.Broadcast] message, are only handled by self contained router actors and not by the @apidoc[routing.Router] component described in @ref:[A Simple Router](#simple-router).

 ### Broadcast Messages